GOLD COAST’S TOP 5

 Studying in the Gold Coast will introduce you to a student lifestyle like you’ve never experienced!

-Besides its beautiful weather all year around, the city offers a wide range of different schools, to make sure each student finds the appropriate course suited to their professional ambitions.
-If you wish to improve your English, study in a specific industry, or wish to study at a University in order to get a Bachelor or Master’s Degree, anything is possible!
+Besides its beautiful weather all year round, the city offers a wide range of different schools, to make sure each student finds the appropriate course suited to their professional ambitions.
+If you wish to improve your English, study in a specific industry, or wish to study at a University in order to get a Bachelor’s or Master’s Degree, anything is possible!

 The Gold Coast has become a popular destination for international students.
 This is due to the city providing students with the opportunity to study in a wide variety of professional fields while offering the real Australian lifestyle experience – surf early in the morning, go to school or study during the day then enjoying a BBQ with your friends on the beach in the evening!
 It’s the student life you’ve always dreamed of!

 As a student, you’ll get exclusive discounts for lots of different activities, which is perfect as the Gold Coast has many to offer!
 The city is the destination for fun and excitement in all of Queensland!
 Water activities, whale watching, surf lessons, sightseeing cruises and so much more are waiting for you!
-Three theme parks, of which can’t be found anywhere else in Australia, are in a short distance from the city.
+Three theme parks, which can’t be found anywhere else in Australia, are a short distance from the city.
 As a student, you can get exclusive discounts on tickets for entry and can spend the whole day enjoying the fun and thrilling rides!